fluxapps/SrLearningProgressReset/README.md

 ```
 Update and activate the plugin in the ILIAS Plugin Administration

-You need also to install [SrLearningProgressResetCron](https://github.com/studer-raimann/SrLearningProgressResetCron).
+You need also to install [SrLearningProgressResetCron Plugin](https://github.com/studer-raimann/SrLearningProgressResetCron).

 ### Requirements
 * ILIAS 5.4